 The linear model created does not necessarily have to be of the whole route; in fact, it would be unnecessary and of little value to do so.
 But what it would focus on is in identifying potential clashes and clearance issues such as those posed by the obvious structural features including bridges, tunnels and station platforms.
 It would also model other critical elements of the railway infrastructure such as overhead cables and power lines, and then use the very same modelling software to help ‘design out’ any concerns.

 This could be as simple as moving a track a few centimetres to the left, right, or lower in order to let freight pass through a narrow tunnel that had previously been thought of as mission impossible.
 This work could then be scheduled and completed as part of ongoing maintenance, without therefore meaning significant, if any, additional cost.

 The advantages to such a solution are substantial.
 It would allow private freight businesses to map routes quickly and cost effectively, ultimately enabling more freight to be put on the track and make better and more productive use of the public rail infrastructure.

-The railway does shift considerably more freight than thunders up and our down our highways every year.
+The railway does shift considerably more freight than our highways every year.
 Some 19 billion tonnes of goods were lifted by rail in a single quarter whilst the figure lifted via road for the whole of July 2016 to June 2017 totalled just 1.47 billion tonnes according to the Department of Transport Road Freight Statistics.
 But additional congestion, pollution and frustration caused to other road users makes the removal of any further percentage of HGVs from our highways highly desirable.